mne-tools/mne-hfo/CONTRIBUTING.md

     $ make html-noplot

 if you don't want to run the examples to build the documentation.
 This will result in a faster build but produce no plots in the examples.

+### Building tutorials
+Our tutorials will be written as jupyter ipython notebooks.
+To make your python virtual environment available, install ``ipykernel`` and run:

+    python -m ipykernel install --name mnehfo --user

+For some of the tutorials, we use a test dataset that is already in BIDS format.
+The ground-truth is from publication (reference in README).